oneconvergence/dkube-examples/insurance/README.md

 - **Ground Truth Column Name**: GT_target
 - **Prediction Column Name**: charges

+## Alerts **
+1. Add Alerts
-6. After that add Alerts - generally this script will be creating alert on features age, sex, bmi, region.
-Configure one alert for each individual feature.
-With threshold between 0 to 1. generally advised 0.02 to 0.03 inclusive.
+   - The datageneration script will be generating drift on features age, sex, bmi, region.
+   - Suggest to configure a separate alert for each individual feature.
+   - Use a threshold between 0 to 1. generally advised 0.02 to 0.03 inclusive.
+   - It fires an alert when calculated drift goes under the configured threshold

+## SMTP Settings
+Configure your SMTP server settings on Operator screen.
+This is optional.
+If SMTP server is not configured, no email alerts will be generated.

-7. Start Monitor.
+## Start Monitor.
+Click on Start for the specific monitor on Modelmonitor dashboard.
+   - Modelmonitor can only be started in 'ready' state.
+   - It can be stopped anytime.
+Previous data will not be erased.